airdrophunterph/charlzitlamera.ml/mlm_quotation.md

 ## Additional Notes
 - All prices are in Philippine Pesos (₱)
 - Prices reflect typical Philippine programmer rates (not agency rates)
-- Prices shown as ranges to account for varying freelancer experience levels
+- Prices shown as ranges to account for varying programmer experience levels
 - Prices exclude applicable VAT/taxes
 - Hardware costs (terminals, scanners, printers) are not included
 - Quotation valid for 30 days from May 9, 2025
-- Development timeline will depend on freelancer availability and project complexity
+- Development timeline will depend on programmer availability and project complexity
-- Consider creating a detailed contract with your selected freelancer that includes specific deliverables, timeline, and payment terms
+- Consider creating a detailed contract with your selected programmer that includes specific deliverables, timeline, and payment terms